Find Trade Colleges

 The school doesn’t accept everyone who applies - it has an acceptance rate of 75%.
 Around 0% of accepted students are men, and 100% are women.

-Roughly 53% of students at St. Kate’s take out loans to pay for college.
+Approximately 53% of the students who attend this school take out loans.
 The typical student loan amount is $5,878 a year.
 St. Kate’s has a 1.5% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 A typical bachelor’s-degree holder from this school earns an average of $50,044 during the early-career years.